uclaacm/hackschool-f20/session-5-async-and-web-APIs/README.md

 //Veggies in da pan~
 ```

 Now, this code will only take 3 seconds to run.
 Congrats!
-You have made Naruto happy. 🎉

 However, we begin to notice a problem: Our code is getting complicated.
 What if we needed to call a callback within a callback?
 And then another callback within that callback?
 Our code will get complicated real fast.
 For example's sake, lets say that after the water has boiled, we need to set aside some boiled water for our soup, which takes 2 seconds (*that shit is hot*),